PayelBhattacharjee14/MARS/README.md

 # MARS: Margin and Semantic-Aware Data Augmentation for Reward Modeling

 **MARS** is a margin and semantic-aware data augmentation framework for reward modeling.
 Instead of uniformly expanding preference datasets, MARS uses the reward model's current margins to identify uncertain or mis-ranked preference pairs and concentrates synthetic augmentation on those examples.
-It further uses semantic-distance analysis to decide whether selected chosen--rejected pairs should be directly augmented or first refined to preserve a clear preference signal.
+It further uses semantic-distance analysis to decide whether selected chosen-rejected pairs should be directly augmented or first refined to preserve a clear preference signal.

 This repository contains the codebase for reward model training, semantic-distance analysis, preference augmentation, policy alignment, and evaluation across multiple preference datasets and alignment benchmarks.